• shane@countryexec.com

 Proven Ways To Migrate Your Hosting And Avoid Being Ripped Off

 I’m not one to hold grudges, but I’ve never been someone that puts up with nonsense either.
 Recently my previous website host Bluehost really got under my skin to the extent I migrated my website to Hostinger.
 It got me thinking how many other people must be in a similar situation.
 Bluehost was trying to leverage their position in my opinion, and clearly they did not value me as a customer.
 In a nutshell they tried to rip me off.
 I’m going to share a few things about my experience in hopes it benefits other folks out there on a similar boat.
 I lowered my website hosting costs by 1000%.
-Yes, you ready that correctly….1000%.
+Yes, you read that correctly….1000%.
 You can too.
 I’m going to share with you all a proven way to migrate your website and avoid being ripped off.

 The Country Executive